 Stop Handgun Violence (SHV) is a non-profit, tax-exempt organization founded in 1994 by successful businessman, John Rosenthal, and the late Michael Kennedy.
-SHV works to prevent firearm violence through public awareness, education, policy advocacy and law enforcement strategies – without banning guns.
+SHV works to prevent firearm violence through public awareness, education, policy advocacy and law enforcement strategies – without banning most guns.
 In Massachusetts, we’re making a real difference.
 Since 1994, we have passed the most comprehensive gun laws in the nation and have drastically reduced gun injuries, homicides and accidents.
 Massachusetts’ gun violence prevention efforts are a model for the nation.

 Since its start, Stop Handgun Violence has increased public awareness about the epidemic of gun violence.
 SHV developed several effective media and public education campaigns, the centerpiece of which is one of the largest billboards in the nation.
 Other initiatives have included distributing trigger locks, a nationwide billboard campaign, partnering with after school programs, and media productions with the U.S. Attorney’s Office and the Department of Justice.